Operating Support grant program

 Two online tutorials are available to acquaint users with the WebGrants system:

-The Minnesota State Arts Board is offering two free information sessions about the FY 2015 Operating Support grant opportunity.
+The Minnesota State Arts Board is offering three free information sessions about the FY 2016 Operating Support grant opportunity.
 They will be conducted by conference call/Webinar and will last one hour.

 If you have questions or need assistance